-El Panecillo- “The bread roll” or el Panecillo is a hill overlooking the city.
+El Panecillo – El Panecillo, or “The Bread Roll,” is a hill overlooking the city.
 It’s famous for its views and used to contain a temple before the Spanish arrived.
 On the hill is the statue of the Virgin Mary that was constructed in 1976 and is 41 meters tall.

-Architecture- Quito is home to a number of colonial and excellently preserved houses.
-The two best can be found on an alley called La Ronda.
-The first is Casa de Benalcázar, one of the early founders of the city, and Casa de Sucre where Field Marshall José de Antonio de Sucre, a leader in Latin American independence, lived.
+Enjoy the architecture – Quito is home to a number of colonial and excellently preserved houses.
+The two best can be found in an alley called La Ronda: Casa de Benalcázar (one of the early founders of the city) and Casa de Sucre, where Field Marshall José de Antonio de Sucre, a leader of Latin American independence, lived.

-The Equator- Given the country name, it shouldn’t be surprising that the equator is in the country.
-It’s located near Quito and you can visit the real and fake one.
-The fake one is a 30 meter tall monument, constructed between the years of 1979 and 1982 to mark the point where the equator passes.
-However, when they got GPS and checked it, it turns out they were off.
+The equator – Given the country’s name, it shouldn’t be surprising that the equator is in the country.
+It’s located near Quito, and you can visit the real one and the fake one.
+The fake one is a 30-meter tall monument, constructed between 1979 and 1982.
+However, when they got GPS and checked it, it turned out they were off.
 Now you can visit a mini-museum paying homage to indigenous Ecuadorian culture that has the REAL equator in it.
 They have a few fun science experiments there too.

 Plaza de San Francisco – Though you’ll see many churches in the city, San Francisco is one of the oldest and prettiest.
-The city’s oldest building, its construction began in 1534 and it is baroque in its design.
-There is a huge plaza outside the church that is good for people watching.
+The city’s oldest building (begun in 1534), it is baroque in its design.
+There is a huge plaza outside the church that is good for people-watching.

-Parque Metropolitano – Parque Metropolitano is a very good park and its height provides the best views of the city.
-You can get a lot of good photos from here and the surrounding neighborhood is quite nice.
-I recommend asking where the entrance is before you walk there or you’ll find yourself (maybe like me) using the tourist map only to find out the “entrances” are all locked but the main one.
+Parque Metropolitano – Parque Metropolitano’s height provides the best views of the city.
+You can get a lot of good photos from here, and the surrounding neighborhood is quite nice.
+I recommend asking where the entrance is before you walk there or you’ll find yourself (maybe like me) using the tourist map only to find out that all the “entrances” are locked except the main one.

 La Mariscal – This is where all the expats and tourists seemed to be.
-I couldn’t walk 5 feet without a Texas BBQ or Irish Pub popping up.
+I couldn’t walk five feet without a Texas BBQ or Irish pub popping up.
 This neighborhood was trendy, filled with bars and posh restaurants.
-It seemed like the place to be during the night time with all the bars and clubs but during the day it was simply filled with tourists eating overpriced food.
+It seemed like the place to be at night, what with all the bars and clubs, but during the day it was simply filled with tourists eating overpriced food.
 The houses in the area are nice and colorful though.